AdobeDocs/campaign-classic.en/help/installation/using/connecting-to-database.md

 You can define specific work tablespaces for the tables and for the index in the **[!UICONTROL Parameters]** tab.

-## Create a temporary connection {#creating-a-temporary-connection}
+## Creating a temporary connection {#creating-a-temporary-connection}

 You can directly define a connection to an external database from workflow activities.
 In this case, it will be on a local external database, reserved to be used within a current workflow: it will not be saved on the external accounts.
 This type of punctual connection can be created on different activities of the workflow, particularly the **[!UICONTROL Query]**, the **[!UICONTROL Data loading (RDBMS)]**, the **[!UICONTROL Enrichment]** activity or the **[!UICONTROL Split]** activity.

 >[!CAUTION]
 >
 >This type of configuration is not recommended but may be used periodically to collect data.
-Nevertheless, you should create an external account, as presented in the [Create a shared connection](#creating-a-shared-connection) section.
+Nevertheless, you should create an external account, as presented in the [Creating a shared connection](#creating-a-shared-connection) section.

 For example, in the query activity, the steps for creating a periodic connection to an external database are as follows: